ShathaMK/MyRecipes/README.md

 - You can search recipes from recipes list.

+- The app is adaptable to dark/light mode

 <h3> Main Deliverable : </h3>
 - Turn the Sketch design into an app
 - Clean Code and implement MVVM design pattern